-5. Mouse-An Input Device
+5 Mouse-An Input Device

+- Types of Mouse

+- How to Hold a Mouse?

-- Types of Mouse - Functions of the Mouse Button
+- Functions of the Mouse Buttons

 While teaching this chapter, tell the students that a mouse helps us to tell the computer what to do.
 Share with the students some uses of a computer mouse.